KrisCris/Palworld-Pal-Editor/README.md

 ## Why?

-**Q: There is already a pal editor called PalEdit, is there any need to make another one?**

-**A: I made this tool for many reasons:**

 1. I made the tool for my friends who spent time playing this game with me ❤.
-2. For practicing my 2-year-untouched Python skills.
+2. For practicing my 2-year untouched Python skills.
-3. FUN, I AM JUST TOO BORING THESE DAYS.
+3. Fun, I am just too boring these days.
+4. This guy had a really bad time fixing both his corrupted game save, and bugs of a similar tool.